chisaramai/connect4/README.md

 ## Usage

-start the application line that:
+start the application like that:

 ```console
 connect4 XO 4 5
 ```
+start playing with two players ('X' and 'O') with a 4 row and 5 column grid

 ```console
 .....